 - 5.2.
-Our The Audit & Governance Committee is a key component of Bournemouth, Christchurch & Poole (BCP) the Council's corporate governance.
+The Audit & Governance Committee is a key component of the Council's corporate governance.
 It provides an independent and high-level focus on the audit, assurance and reporting arrangements that underpin good governance and financial standards. - 5.3.
 The purpose of our Audit & Governance Committee is to provide independent assurance of the adequacy of the risk management framework and the internal control environment.
-It provides independent review of theBCP Council's governance, risk management and control frameworks and oversees the financial reporting and annual governance processes.
+It provides independent review of the Council's governance, risk management and control frameworks and oversees the financial reporting and annual governance processes.
 It oversees internal audit and external audit, helping to ensure efficient and effective assurance arrangements are in place.